Changecause/play-opengraph/project-code/README.md

 ## Changelog ##

+### 0.1.3 ###
+ * Overworked the API.
+ 	* Tags must be added via a MetaTagSet object.
+This was done to improve lookup performance.
+ * Facebook language detection should be more robust.
+When no language from Facebook is requested the plugin does a fallback to the users default browser language.

 ### 0.1.2 ###
  * When adding a MetaTagSet to another tags are now checked if they are allowed multiple times.
 If yes they are added, if not the old ones will be overwritten.